 Users can update a workbook or sheet with a different data source.
 Replacing a data source doesn’t merge or edit the data sources.
 It redirects fields used in the worksheet to map to corresponding fields in the new data source.
 Any fields that the user creates in the original data source are copied over to the new data source.
-Fields that aren’t included in the original data source will need to be manually copied and pasted to the new data source before replacing the old one.
+Fields that aren’t included in the original data source must be manually copied and pasted to the new data source before replacing the old one.
 When you replace a data source, the folder structures aren't copied over.

 The two data sources don’t have to be identical, any differences between the data sources will affect the sheets in the workbook and the fields in the view.
 Any fields, groups, sets, and calculated fields that don’t exist in the new data source (or have a different name) are removed from the Data pane.
 For more information about how to replace field references to fix invalid fields, see Edit Data Sources.

 Open a workbook that connects to the original data source.

 Select Data > New Data Source and then connect to the new data source.

 On the Data Source page, drag a table to the canvas to set up the data source (if this isn’t automatically done for you).

 Go to the sheet tab and select Data > Replace Data Source.